w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 7. Click the "Submit preimage" button.

-After the preimage is submitted successfully on-chain, Polkadot-JS UI lists it under the tab of Governance -> Preimages.
+After the preimage is submitted successfully on-chain, Polkadot Developer Interface lists it under the tab of Governance -> Preimages.

 ### Submitting a Proposal

 Submitting a proposal requires you to bond some tokens.
-On Polkadot-JS UI, you can navigate to the Governance -> Referenda to make a new proposal.
+On Polkadot Developer Interface, you can navigate to the Governance -> Referenda to make a new proposal.
 In order to submit a proposal, you will need to submit what's called the preimage hash.
 The preimage hash is simply the hash of the proposal to be enacted.
 The easiest way to get the preimage hash is by clicking on the "Submit preimage" button as